jtkaufman737/intro_to_sql/README.md

 ## About

 For this workshop we are going to use a mix of following slides, and writing commands into [SQL Fiddle](http://sqlfiddle.com/).
 If you get behind, the commands are going to be numbered so that you can find your spot in intro.sql to pick back up.
+A link to the slides if you would like to follow along is here: https://1drv.ms/p/s!AmNCns3vWdybhkWZJiHLEjX2F3cZ?e=PK6DQ2

 ## More Learning